 The Group's strategy is focused on owning and operating large, long-life, low-cost, expandable, upstream assets and the Group continually reviews its portfolio to identify assets which do not fit this strategy.
 The Group will invest capital in assets where they fit our strategy.
-The Group's priorities for cash flow are:
+The Group's priorities

-· reinvestment in projects that carry attractive rates of return regardless of the economic climate returning excess capital to shareholders firstly with its progressive dividends policy and thereafter via dividends and capital management (for example share buy-backs)
+- · reinvestment in projects that carry attractive rates of return regardless of the economic climate - · commitment to a solid 'A' credit rating - · returning excess capital to shareholders firstly with its progressive dividends policy and thereafter via dividends and capital management (for example share buy-backs)